 What Should I Avoid Using on Cradle Cap?

-You should avoid using harsh shampoos, alcohol-based products, or excessive scrubbing on cradle cap.
-These can irritate your baby’s scalp, worsening the condition.
-Stick to gentle, moisturizing treatments for effective care and comfort.
+Avoid harsh shampoos, alcohol-based products, and vigorous scrubbing.
+These can irritate your baby’s scalp and make the condition worse.
+Stick to gentle, moisturizing products and light brushing.

 How Long Does Cradle Cap Typically Last?